y-scope/yscope-log-viewer/docs/src/index.md

 navigate the log file, filter by log level, view the logs with syntax highlighting, and generate direct links to specific log events.

-See the [online demo](#online-demo) section to try the log viewer on a sample log file.
+See the [demo](#demo) section to try the log viewer on a sample log file.
 Or you can generate your own compressed log files using one of our [libraries](#generating-ir-stream-logs).

-The [features in development](#features-in-development) section lists upcoming features, or you can request new ones or report issues [here](#providing-feedback).
+Want to report a bug or request a feature?
+Check out the [feedback](#providing-feedback) section.
+A list of [features in development](#features-in-development) is below.

 # Getting started